Alan LeForce

 Alan LeForce (born February 27, 1935) is an American former college basketball coach and athletic director.
 He served as head coach for the men's teams at the College of Charleston (1970–79) and East Tennessee State University (1990–96), and as head coach for the women's team at Coastal Carolina University (1997–2013).
 He is one of a select few coaches to win over 100 games at four different levels of basketball (high school, NAIA, Division I men's, and Division I women's).

 Early life

 LeForce was born and raised in Wofford, Kentucky and attended Williamsburg High School in nearby Williamsburg.
 He played basketball at Cumberland College and graduated in 1957 after completing his degree in two years.

 Coaching career

 High School and Assistant Coaching

-LeForce began coaching in 1958, after returning to his alma mater Williamsburg High School to coach the varsity boy's basketball team from 1958 to 1961, and again from 1963 to 1967.
+LeForce began coaching in 1958, after returning to his alma mater Williamsburg High School to coach the varsity boys' basketball team from 1958 to 1961, and again from 1963 to 1967.
 He left for one year to take an assistant coaching job at Cumberland College in 1962, and left again for an assistant position under Frank Selvy at Furman from 1968 to 1970.